explodinglabs/explodinglabs.github.io/_posts/2021-03-09-composition.markdown

 Finally, we combine the solutions.

-So programming and problem solving more generally, is about composition: decomposing problems, solving them and then composing the solutions.
+So programming (and problem solving more generally) is about composition: decomposing problems, solving them and then composing the solutions.

 > Being able to decompose bigger problems into smaller problems, and then